 Does Synectics offer a way to start benefiting from H.265?

 Yes.
-While hardware upgrades will be required by those adopting H.265, Synergy security and surveillance software supports H.265 compression in terms of recording, playback, and live view.
+While hardware upgrades will be required by those adopting H.265, Synergy security and surveillance software supports H.265 compression in recording, playback, and live view.
 Our IP cameras also support both H.265 and H.264.

 Will H.264 be phased out quickly?